Firefighters tackling 'significant' major blaze in the heart of Blidworth

 No fewer than 15 crews from the Nottinghamshire Fire and Rescue Service and also the Derbyshire Fire Service, have been dispatched to the fire, which started in Blidworth Lane, near Syke Breck Farm.
 Nearby roads have been closed.

-A spokesman for the fire service said they were alerted about it after receiving a call at 1.35 pm.
+The spokesman said this afternoon they were alerted about it after receiving a call at 1.35 pm.

 He described it as “a forestry fire”, which was “significant” and might spread to crops.
 He warned people to keep away from the village if possible.